Waverly Chalk Paint Review – Sofa Table Makeover

 After the last coat of shellac dried for an hour, we moved it back inside to paint.

-Using Waverly Chalk Paint
+Paint Furniture with Waverly Chalk Paint

+A professional paint finish to me is a finish that doesn’t have brush strokes in it.
 But, chalk paint is really thick usually, so it tends to leave a lot of brush strokes.

-The biggest trick to avoid brush strokes with chalk paint is to thin out the paint a bit, and use a nicer quality paint brush (not a dollar store paint brush or a chip brush!)
+The biggest trick to avoid brush strokes with chalk paint is to thin out the paint a bit and use a nicer quality paint brush (not a dollar store paint brush or a chip brush!)

+Check out the best paint brushes for painting furniture here and learn how to paint furniture without brush marks here.
 Or you can also spray paint if you are painting a lot!

 Since I really wanted to try to get a brush-free finish, while using a paintbrush, I added a little bit of water to the paint.